-12) Do I pay any fees as a Bondholder?
+16) Do I pay any fees as a Bondholder?

-A non-refundable administrative fee of S\$2 is paid by the applicant at the point of application.
-Astrea VI Bondholders do not need to pay any on-going fees to Astrea VI.
+A non-refundable administrative fee of S\$2 is paid by the applicant for each application.

-All on-going fees and expenses for the Astrea VI transaction will be paid by Astrea VI.
+All on-going fees and expenses for the Astrea 7 transaction will be paid by Astrea 7, and not by the Astrea 7 Bondholders.

-13) How do I avoid an invalid application?
+17) How do I avoid an invalid application?